fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Communecter](https://github.com/pixelhumain/communecter) - already supports ActivityStreams, plans to implement the rest of AP soon (is it alive?)

-* [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
-No commits since early 2017.
-Dead project?

 * [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame

 #### Dead Projects